Cantera/cantera-website/pages/compiling/configure-build.rst

      scons command option_name=

-* Sometimes, changes in your environment can cause SCons's configuration tests (e.g., checking for libraries or compiler capabilities) to unexpectedly fail.
+* Sometimes, changes in your environment can cause SCons's configuration tests (for example, checking for libraries or compiler capabilities) to unexpectedly fail.
   To force SCons to re-run these tests rather than trusting the cached results, run scons with the option ``--config=force``.